Casper Stevenson

-Casper Stevenson (born 22 April 2003) is a British racing driver who is scheduled to compete for D'Station Racing in the FIA World Endurance Championship.
-He previously raced in the GT World Challenge Europe for the AKKodis ASP Team and became Euroformula Open rookies' champion in 2021.
+Casper Stevenson (born 22 April 2003) is a British racing driver who is currently competing in the European Le Mans Series and the GT World Challenge Europe this year.

+During the 2024 season he raced in the FIA World Endurance Championship for D'station Racing.
+He finished 2nd in the 8 Hours of Bahrain.
+As well as finishing on the podium in the Spa 24 Hours.
+Previously in his single seater career he became Euroformula Open rookies champion in 2021 and was 3rd in the F4 British Championship in 2020.

 Early career

 Karting

 Stevenson mainly developed his karting career in the United Kingdom, racing in the various classes of the Super 1 National Kart Championships.

 Ginetta Junior Championship

 Stevenson made his car racing debut in the winter series of the Ginetta Junior Championship in November 2018, before a full-time entry the following year with Richardson Racing.
 He finished the season 6th overall with nine podiums, and 2nd in the rookie standings behind Zak O'Sullivan.

 Formula 4

 In November 2019, following an assessment day at Silverstone, Stevenson won the inaugural F4 British Championship scholarship prize.
 He subsequently signed with new team Argenti Motorsport, which took over reigning champions Double R Racing's cars, for 2020.
 He started the year off with consistent points finishes, before a run of nine consecutive podiums halfway through the season propelled him to 3rd in the standings.
 He achieved his first two wins in cars at Silverstone and Croft in the process.